 So when you hear any councillor say that Council is a business and has to be sustainable, recognise they are misinformed.

 Councils are obliged to practise good management.
 But they are not obliged to make a profit from what they do and – in some areas – they are legally only allowed to recover their out-of-pocket outlays.

 So when the State Government mandates that councils be sustainable, it does not mean it expects them to make a profit.
 It simply means they should operate in a way that closely balances their outgoings against their income – not that they should return a surplus each year, nor that they run deeply into the red.

 Life being as fickle and unpredictable as it is, Councils are simply asked to work in a narrow band that moves between small surpluses and small deficits from one year to the next, setting their sails as best they can against winds that can blow gentle or gale-force, depending on the economy, the climate and a million other factors beyond any council’s control.

 This “wiggle room” between black and red ink exists to allow councils to respond to things such as drought, floods, bushfires, the pandemic and the many other ills that have befallen the nation over the past decade with a level of kindness, care and genuine compassion that is the hallmark of the best Australian governments at any time.

 It’s not about the money, Councillors.
 And it’s most certainly not about running a profitable “business”.

 It’s about caring for the communities that elected you and looking after them as best you can when things take a turn for the worse.

-Most especially, it’s about looking after those people who are suffering the most – the vulnerable, the poor, the marginalised.
+Most especially, it’s about looking after those people who are suffering the most – the vulnerable, the poor, and the marginalised.

 So I hope our Councillors who think they work for a business read Chris Hughes’ article.